PalMihani/SkinDiseaseClassificationApp/README.md

 3. The CNN model predicts the disease class.

-4. The result is displayed to the user instantly.
+4. The prediction is displayed to the user instantly.